 What This Means: The National Association of Intercollegiate Athletics was founded in 1937 and has nearly 300 member colleges and 60,000 athletes.
 NAIA schools offer 12 baseball scholarships that can be divided up among more than 12 players.

 What They Require: The NAIA has its own eligibility center (http://www.playnaia.org/) to help you find out if you have met the minimum academic requirements to play.
 You must graduate from high school and meet two out of three of the following requirements: a minimum of 18 on the ACT or an 860 on the SAT (reading plus math scores only) and either be a graduate in the top half of your high school class or have a minimum of 2.0 GPA in high school.

 What This Means: National Junior College Athletic Association.
 There are three divisions in the NJCAA: Division I and II offer up to 24 scholarships and Division III junior colleges do not offer athletic scholarships.
-Some states have their own junior college baseball associations and you should make sure you understand the requirements and rules for the leagues that you are considering.
+Some states, like California, have their own junior college baseball associations and you should make sure you understand the requirements and rules for the leagues that you are considering.
 Most (but not all) junior colleges have other scholarship and financial aid options for students.
 Be sure to find out what kind of support is available in your area.

 What They Require: Most junior colleges allow any students who have graduated from high school or passed the GED to enroll in classes and be eligible to play baseball.